- Entire team: masked. background-checked, non-smokers

 Average duration: 4-6 consecutive business days from start to finish (for an average 45 door kitchen).
 Example: we begin your kitchen on Monday, we finish the work inside your kitchen, and clean up by Thursday.
 We return the following Monday with your perfectly painted cabinet doors.

 Our kitchen cabinet painting process produces the longest-lasting fine finish possible.
 We use oil primers and self-leveling paints to deliver the highest possible adhesion.

 Mask/cover up any surface not being painted.
 Because kitchen cabinet painting often includes spraying paint, we air-tight-mask everything in the room.
 Including but not limited to flooring, windows & doors, countertops, backsplash, appliances, and walls.
 This is a great time to paint walls and ceilings in the kitchen too.

 Disassemble: We now remove all doors and hardware., and label all items.

 Patching: Identify and fill any dents, cracks, scratches, etc. Patching material: 3M Bondo 801 professional glazing and spot patching compound.

 Sanding Because most cabinets are previously coating with high-sheen material, we sand to remove this sheen.
-This is an etching process which improves primer adhesion.
+This is an etching process that improves primer adhesion.
 The sanding dust is then removed with fine particle brush vacuums.

 Fine-finish sprayers: apply 3 coats of self-leveling interior trim paint.
-We use either Benjamin Moore Advance®, or Sherwin Williams ProClassic® Hybrid.
+We use either Benjamin Moore Advance® or Sherwin Williams ProClassic® Hybrid.
 Fine-finish spray tips produce small particles resulting in a highly smooth finish.

-What is self-leveling: Self leveling means even application.
-Should you need to touch-up your cabinets in the future, you could use a brush and the brush-marks disappear almost entirely.
+What is self-leveling: Self-leveling means even application.
+Should you need to touch up your cabinets in the future, you could use a brush and the brush-marks disappear almost entirely.